 Interestingly, comparing the distribution of care experience among deceased individuals when the combination of interventions is implemented to Universal Test & Treat highlights how both strategies significantly reduce HIV mortality but that this is achieved through different methods (figure 5).
 We see that the combination of interventions is able to reduce the proportion of HIV-related deaths among individuals who were diagnosed but never initiated ART, but as none of the interventions enhance HIV-testing a similar proportion of individuals decease, without being diagnosed, to the baseline scenario.
 In contrast, in the Universal Test & Treat intervention only 13% of individuals who suffered an HIV-related death never initiated ART; with the vast majority (51%) being lost from ART care before death.
 Therefore, the total person-time spent on ART by individuals in the Universal Test & Treat intervention exceeds that of individuals in the combination intervention scenario, this is reflected by the increased cost of the Universal Test & Treat intervention and the larger proportion of cost that is attributable to ART care.

+Big Finish: Tell me about the future: We don’t know about motivations of patients (that’s important), We don’t know how this plays out in other settings.
+We don’t know how intervengtions put together would work.
+And we haven’t got a clue about costs in reality.

 The motivating stimuli driving HIV-infected individuals to seek care are not yet fully understood.
 With progress being made in other fields{Buregyeya:2011fi, Salaniponi:2000tc, Pronyk:2001uk}, it is hoped that new insights into HIV health-care seeking behaviour will follow{Burns:2014jz}.
 Furthermore, the generalisability of these results to other settings remains undetermined; but for progress to be made in assessing the current state of care along with strategies to resolve deficiencies, individual-level longitudinal data similar to data provided by AMPATH will be required.
 While a mathematical model can demonstrate the impact of a combination of interventions, it remains to be seen how such a strategy would be implemented by a real-world ART programme.
 For instance, it may be preferable to distribute intervention implementation over time as part of a graded response.
 Finally, the estimates of costs used in this model are predominantly based on findings from a large-scale multi-country analysis of cost, but the true scalability of these costs and their representation of the cost of intervention execution are debatable.

+Knock-out Blow: Nevertheless, we feel this analysis will powerfully SHAPE the discourse around the cascade and inteventions that are formulated, evaluated and rolled-out to improve the impact of programs.

 Consequently, we feel that this analysis will help shape the discourse around the cascade and interventions that are formulated, evaluated and rolled-out to improve the impact of ART programmes in sub-Saharan Africa.

-he tools used to fight HIV are becoming more akin to those used to treat a long-term chronic disease{vanSighem:2010gw}.
+The tools used to fight HIV are becoming more akin to those used to treat a long-term chronic disease{vanSighem:2010gw}.
 Identifying infected individuals is no longer the biggest hurdle, but rather obtaining and retaining viral suppression in patients on ART for their entire lives has emerged as the next major challenge.
 This modelling exercise aims to explore an ART-programme and understand where potential exists to improve care and patient outcomes using western Kenya as our setting.